 Not all coffee makers are created equal.
 There are stories of machines that last a lifetime while other coffee makers can’t go six months without breaking down.
-But why do the lifespans of different coffee makers vary so much?
+But why do the lifespans of different coffee makers vary so much and when should you replace your coffee maker?

 Water hardness plays a big role in determining how long your machine lasts.
 You might have to descale and perform maintenance on your machine more often if the water in your home is particularly hard.
 Even if your water is relatively soft, it’s always a good idea to create and stick to a descaling schedule, because calcium will build up in the tubes over time.

 The complexity of your coffee maker is also important.
-More moving parts means more things that can potentially break.
+More moving parts mean more things that can potentially break.
 Coffee makers that have no tubes, pumps, or heating elements will pretty much last forever.
-In many cases, you can have your machine brewing like new by replacing the broken parts.
+In many cases, you can have your machine brewing like new by replacing your coffee maker broken parts.

 This might sound too obvious, but is your coffee maker even working?
 In many cases, a broken pump or failed heat element can be fixed or replaced.
 Of course, this depends on the brand of your coffee maker and whether spare parts are readily available.